MicrosoftDocs/ai-builder/ai-builder-docs/prediction-sample-data.md

 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 09/05/2019
+ms.date: 01/03/2020
 ms.author: aminab
 ms.reviewer: v-dehaas
 ---

 # Use sample data to do prediction

-To explore the possibilities of prediction in AI Builder, you can get started by building and training an prediction model using sample data provided by Microsoft.
+To explore the possibilities of prediction in AI Builder, you can get started by building and training a prediction model using sample data provided by Microsoft.

 ## Get the sample data